Blog

 And it was in these small moments, sharing espressos with these incredible hunters, that I forgot that I didn’t have the “simple things,” but instead had something so much more.

-janvier 30, 2020 Daniel Kennedy
+Jan 30, 2020 Daniel Kennedy